 Sometimes, a bladder infection or vaginal infection (yeast, bacterial vaginosis) can mimic symptoms.
 Sometimes, backache, cramps and intermittent discomforts are the body adjusting to pregnancy, the growth of the uterus stretching the uterine ligaments.

 There is a huge range of normal when it comes to gaining weight in pregnancy however, the average weight gain is 25-35 pounds.
 What and how you eat is as important, if not more, than the actual weight gain.
 Eat to hunger with healthy and nutritious food and occasional treats.

 Many factors influence weight gain: maternal metabolic rate, diet, lifestyle, nausea/vomiting/diarrhea, smoking, degree of swelling, amount of amniotic fluid, and the size of the baby.
 Age, pre-pregnancy size, parity (number of prior births) and ethnicity also influence weight gain.
 Pregnancy weight gain patterns, as well as newborn size, often run in families.

 What can weight measurements indicate?

 The weighing of the pregnant person has become routine in many areas.
-One of the reasons for this is that as a society we are preoccupied with size and weight, especially in women.
-Yet research fails to show that it is an effective way of monitoring the health of mom and baby.
+One of the reasons for this is that as a society we are preoccupied with size and weight.
+Yet research fails to show that it is an effective way of monitoring the health of the pregnant person and baby.